-Spicy pan-fried taro roots, nice crispy and coated in spices, with hint of tanginess to it which I am so fond of and how I wish I could replicate the smoky flavours of roasted taro roots or kochu as we call it in Bengali.
-Taro roots are monsoon produce but in my home these were never bought during monsoon because of me as I was sensitive or allergic to this roots.
+Taro roots or arbi are one of the most ancient cultivated crops and in India it is essentially a monsoon produce but in my home these were never bought during monsoon because of me as I was sensitive or allergic to this roots.
 The monsoon rains makes it more allergic and I could not eat it because of constant itching at my throat and even in hands.
-Though the roots are water-loving but I guess when it comes to the taste, water is still the bad choice.
+Though the roots are water-loving, grows mostly in swamps and wetlands but I guess when it comes to the taste, water is still the bad choice.

 So winter become the season to enjoy the taro roots at my home, the dry season and probably will have less water content in the roots.
 Winter was also the season when our old sigree / hearth will make its seasonal appearance.
 The par boiled taro roots were coated with spices and oil and then left on the bed of slow heating charcoal fire to roast till it gets a nice charred look.

 Bengali’s fondness for kochu or arbi is perhaps ingrained deep in the history, geography and culture of the region.
 The Bengal was part of and still it is but the definition has now changed due to rapid urbanization, Sunderban deltaic region.
 The marshy mangrove swamps offers limited options to its inhabitants.
 While the diet was largely consisted of hunted wild boars and hare, the women used to wade ponds and marshlands to forage for aquatic plants and shell-fish, small fishes, tiny shrimps, mud crabs and mollusc.

-- Dry red chillies: 3-4
+- 3-4 Dry red chillies

-- Mustard seeds : ½ tsp
+- 1/2 tsp Mustard seeds

-- Ajwain seeds / carom seeds: ½ tsp
+- 1/2 tsp Ajwain seeds / carom seeds

-- Ginger grated : ½ tsp
+- 1/2 tsp Ginger grated

-- Chilli powder : ½ tsp
+- 1/2 tsp Chilli powder

-- Coriander powder: 1 tsp
+- 1 tsp Coriander powder

 - Salt to taste

-- Ghee : 2 tsp (optional)
+- 2 tsp Ghee

 Wash and boil the taro roots till just cooked through.
 Peel the taro roots and rub thetaro roots well with salt and turmeric.
 Let it sit for 10- 15minutes.

-- In a pan heat the oil, temper it with mustard seeds, dry red chillies, ajwain seeds and curry leaves.
+In a pan heat the oil, temper it with mustard seeds, dry red chillies, ajwain seeds and curry leaves.

-- Add the garlic cloves and roast it for couple of minutes till it attains a beautiful brown hue.
+Add the garlic cloves and roast it for couple of minutes till it attains a beautiful brown hue.

-- Add the taro roots and fry on medium heat.
+Add the taro roots and fry on medium heat.

-- Sprinkle the chickpea flour or besan over it, keep sauteing it.
+Sprinkle the chickpea flour or besan over it, keep sauteing it.

 In a small bowl mixthe grated ginger, all the spices and tamarind paste and blend itwell.

 Add this to the taro roots and keep frying it.

-- Check for salt and seasonings.
+Check for salt and seasonings.

-- Cover, lower the heat to minimum and steam cook till done.
+Cover, lower the heat to minimum and steam cook till done.

-- Stir in a spoonful of ghee over it, if using and serve hot with roti or paratha.
+Stir in a spoonful of ghee over it, if using and serve hot with roti or paratha.